cherrysnowleapord/cherrysnowleapord/README.md

 - If code should be modulated, it will be
 - I always do my own research and intel before requesting help
 - I am mainly self taught
+- I can take an idea and put it into code
 - I take pride in my work being original
 - I am very adaptable to different coding environments and people.
 <br />